telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 * `Telerik.UI.for.Wpf.70.Xaml`

 These packages contain all Telerik dlls for the corresponding .NET version.
 The package names ending with __.Xaml__ contain the [Xaml]({%slug xaml-vs-noxaml%}) version of the Telerik dlls.
 The ones without .Xaml in the name have the __NoXaml__ version.

+* `Telerik.UI.for.Wpf.AllControls.NoXaml`
+* `Telerik.UI.for.Wpf.AllControls.Xaml`

+The __AllControls__ packages contain all Telerik controls for all distributed .NET versions.

 ### Separate Packages